-You’ll want to know what these are because your child’s literacy depends more on his grasp of the stuff of life than on his ability to decipher short-vowel sounds.
-After all, you and I can understand literature not only because we can physically read, but also because we can think well about stories and literary themes.
+Your child’s literacy and love for books depends more on his grasp of the stuff of life than on his ability to decipher short-vowel sounds.
+We understand and appreciate books not only because we can physically read, but also because we can think well about stories and literary themes.

 - A true reader is a person who can identify heroes and villains, discern between good and evil, and think deeply about universal truths.

 - A true reader knows how to follow a story from its introduction to its climax to its ending.

 - A true reader knows how to analyze an author’s choices, a character’s decisions, and a story’s message.

 - A true reader is strengthened by every book she reads because she knows how to think well.

 Your ongoing conversation with your child is at the heart of their literary education.